cyberwenyi2357/Final-Year-Project/README.md

-# A tool for providing real-time assistance with semi-structured interview
+# IntelePrompter - A tool for providing real-time assistance with semi-structured interview

 ## How To Install and Run the Project